DanielaSfregola/get-programming-with-scala/README.md

 Lessons are grouped per unit.
 Each lesson is a standalone sbt project and it has the following three packages: `listings`, `quickchecks`, `trythis`.

-Have a look at the [Table of Contents](#table-of-contents) for links to all the available lessons.
+Have a look at the [Table of Contents](#table-of-contents) for links to all the book lessons.

 ## Installation Requirements
 Make sure the following tools are installed: